 Introduction

-The purpose of this software development plan is to establish the safety and effectiveness of using the R PACKAGE DAS-COMBAT for the data analysis diagnostic measurements.
+The purpose of this plan is to lay-out the activities and deliverables for the development of the R-package DASCOMBAT, that will be used as part of the data analysis software for IOpener IVD products, including PRO7602 (for IOpener-melanoma) and PRO7603 (for IOpener-NSCLC).
+The purpose of this software development plan is to establish the safety and effectiveness of using the R PACKAGE DASCOMBAT for the data analysis diagnostic measurements.

-This plan, and related documents, will document the intended use of the software and demonstrate that the use of the software fulfils those intentions without causing any unacceptable risks.
+This plan, and related documents, will document the intended use of the software and establish the safety and effectiveness of using the software without causing any unacceptable risks.

-DAS-COMBAT allows users to adjust for batch effects in datasets where the batch covariate is known, using methodology described in Johnson et al. 2007.
+DASCOMBAT is an R-package that is used to adjust for batch effects in microarray datasets where the batch covariate is known, using methodology described in Johnson et al. 2007.
 It uses an empirical Bayes frameworks for adjusting data for batch effects.
 Users are returned a data set that has been corrected for batch effects.
-The input data are assumed to be cleaned and normalized before batch effect removal.The module DAS-COMBAT is an R package and is used in the analysis of routine experiments performed in the DAS lab according to to SOP7600 – Diagnostic Assay Service.
-If applicable, it may also be used as an analysis step for related studies performed according to SOP7620 – Performing trials and studies in the DAS lab.
+The input data are assumed to be cleaned and normalized before batch effect removal.

-The R-package DAS-COMBAT is used as a resource in the module DAS-NORMALIZE.
-DAS-NORMALIZE is an additional module specific for the METHOD Clincal Calibration Study as described in FRM6313 DAS Legacy Software Plan (LSP).
-DAS-NORMALIZE will be interfaced to the DAS platform and fully documented elsewhere.
+The R-package DASCOMBAT is used as a resource for modules that perform normalization in the data analysis pipelines for IOpener products, including the product specific modules DASNORMALIZE-IOMEL in PRO7602 and DASNORMALIZE-IONSCLC in PRO7603.

-The R-package DAS-COMBAT will be used for the purpose of calculating a batch correction between known and indicated batches using the ComBat methodology.
+Hence, the R-package DASCOMBAT will be used for the purpose of calculating a batch correction between known and indicated batches using the ComBat methodology.
+The DASCOMBAT R-package is executed in the R environment and implements the following:

-More specifically, the DAS-COMBAT R-package is executed in the R environment and implements the following: receives kinase activity measurement profiles that are suitably cleaned and normalized and a batch indicator variable.
+Receives suitably normalized kinase activity measurement profiles and a batch indicator variable.

-Calculates a ComBat correction model for batch effects in the measurement profiles based on the batch indicator variable.
+Calculates a ComBat correction model for batch effects in the measurement profiles based on the batch indicator variable, see below for details on the calculation method.

 Returns the ComBat correction model.

 Applies the ComBat correction model to input data and returns the corrected data.
 The input data can be the same data that was used to calculate the model, new data from the same batches as the data that was used to calculate the model (i.e REF and DAS samples), or a combination thereof.
-DAS-COMBAT implements the option to use an indicated reference batch in the correction.
+DAS-OMBAT implements the option to use an indicated reference batch in the correction.
 The reference batch will be unchanged and the other batches changed towards the reference batch.

-DAS-COMBAT implements the option to calculate a Location-only (mean-only) model or a Location-Scale model.
+DASCOMBAT implements the option to calculate a Location-only (mean-only) model or a Location-Scale model.

 In the original ComBat methodology the option exist to use additional covariates besides the batch indicator variable.
 This option will not be implemented.